I’m here to tell you that there’s something like pelvic floor kegel exercises for men.

 - General strengthening of the genital system, regardless of age.

-- Improvement or prevention of premature ejaculation and sexual impotence.
+- Improvement or prevention of premature ejaculation and sexual impotence with tantric techniques to last longer.

-- Greater ease to obtain the erection and a greater angle of the same.
+- Greater ease to obtain the erection and a greater angle of the same with pelvic floor exercises for men.

 - Improves confidence when it comes to sex between a couple.